For 90 years now, the Universe hasn’t added up.

 Gravitational lensing shows how foreground masses are distributed.

 This object isn’t a single ring galaxy, but rather two galaxies at very different distances from one another: a nearby red galaxy and a more distant blue galaxy that’s gravitationally lensed by the foreground galaxy’s mass.
 These objects are simply along the same line of sight, with the background galaxy’s light gravitationally distorted, stretched, and magnified by the foreground galaxy.
 The result is a near-perfect ring, which would be known as an Einstein ring if it made a full 360 degree circle.
-It is visually stunning and showcases what types of magnification and stretching a near-perfect lens geometry can create.
+While lensing is more commonly seen from galaxy clusters, individual galaxies can do it if they’re compact enough and if the alignment is right.

 For galaxy clusters, most mass appears between the galaxies: in the intracluster medium.